Ansible find Module with Practical Examples

 var: log_files.files

-This playbook will search for all files with a .log extension in the /var/log directory and display the results.
+This playbook will search for all files with a .log extension in the /var/log directory and display the results using the debug module.

 Example 2: Finding Files Based on Size

-The find module allows you to search for files based on their size using the size parameter.
+You can search for files according to their size using the size parameter.

 Example playbook: